ayan-cs/machine-learning-csl7550/README.md

 For all the Assignments, there are seperate JuPyter notebooks.
 For each problem, there is a seperate `.py` file containing the Python code of the same.

+Code has been briefly explained in their corresponding Jupyter notebook.
+Find the assignment which the problem belongs to and refer to the notebook of that assignment.

 ### All Requirements
 You need to have the below mentioned libraries/packages to be set up in your environment.
 - NumPy